-Clark Gilman and his wife Marilyn live and raised their three children on the West Side.
+Clark and his wife Marilyn live and have raised their three children on the West Side.
 Clark worked for the Carpenter's Union as an organizer, a researcher, and communications editor.
 He worked as a clean energy advocate for Climate Solutions, and a labor educator at The Evergreen State College Labor Education and Research Center.
 As a young man he worked as a soda jerk, warehouse worker, carpenter, research analyst, and organic farm inspector.